drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	A key metric which needs to be considered during the use of a GPU algorithm is the _block size_ also known by a more descriptive name, the number of threads per block.
-This property of the algorithm determines how many threads share a paricular part of memory which the _block size_ determines.
+This property of the algorithm determines how many threads share a particular part of memory which the _block size_ determines.
 In the case of our algorithm, changing this quantity mainly affects some atomic operations which act on this _shared memory_.